zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

 ..
 Warning::
     DO NOT use them in production code, they are exclusively for testing!

-Private key must be stored in a safe place outside of the repository.
+The private key must be stored in a safe place outside of the repository.
-``Imgtool.py`` can be used to generate new key pairs.
+``imgtool.py`` (found in the ``scripts`` directory in the MCUBoot repository, or installed through the pip package manager) can be used to generate new key pairs.

 The bootloader can handle the secure and non-secure images independently (multiple image boot) or together (single image boot).
 In case of multiple image